17.4.2024

 1. THE DUOMO OF FLORENCE

-Santa Maria del Fiore, located at Piazza del Duomo, is one of the largest churches in Europe and includes several important structures: the cathedral itself with its imposing dome, considered a technical marvel of the early Renaissance, and the nearly 85-meter-high bell tower designed by Giotto.
-There is also the octagonal Baptistery of San Giovanni, a separate building in front of the cathedral, as well as the Duomo Museum (Museo dell'Opera di Santa Maria del Fiore) behind the cathedral.
+The landmark of Florence is the Duomo, also known as the Cathedral of Santa Maria del Fiore.
+This impressive building is especially famous for its large Renaissance dome and the beautiful façade made of white and dark green marble, which attracts many visitors.
+The Duomo is located in the Piazza del Duomo and is one of the largest churches in Europe.
+It includes several important buildings: the cathedral with its large dome, considered a masterpiece of early Renaissance architecture, as well as the nearly 85-meter-high bell tower designed by Giotto.
+Additionally, there is the octagonal Baptistery of San Giovanni, a separate building in front of the cathedral, and the Cathedral Museum (Museo dell'Opera di Santa Maria del Fiore), located behind the cathedral.

 On Sundays and religious holidays, the cathedral and its paid attractions are closed to visitors due to services.